Types of Data

 The majority of surveys on the MDE are from geophysical and bird surveys, but there are a range of surveys covering social, physical and environmental themes.
 For the offshore renewable industries, we also categorise the data into development phases.
 By the very nature that more developments are in, or have been through, the pre-construction phase, this represents the largest proportion of data on the MDE.
 However, this is a significant amount of post-construction monitoring data and an increasing amount of research data carried out to support the sustainable development of the seabed.

 "200 TB of survey data from over 50 offshore projects across England, Wales and Northern Ireland.

 Who is downloading the data

-Moving forward, we no longer ask for an email address when downloading data from the MDE; you simply click to download and there it is.
+Since we launched the new-look MDE in 2021, we no longer ask for an email address when downloading data from the MDE; you simply click to download and there it is.
 That’s one less barrier to accessing data.
 However, it’s still important that we can demonstrate the value that the MDE is having and so we’ll start to measure new metrics, such as what types of data are most people downloading, and consider how we can trace the data through the introduction of DOIs (Digital Object Identifiers).

 "Creating the MDE in 2013 provides a platform to share data and to unlock value

 The below are some of the research projects that The Crown Estate have commissioned or been involved with.
 Research projects are critical in identifying and addressing evidence gaps.

 What standards do we apply to the data?